EricPucho/PayPalXF/README.md

 # PayPalXF

 Use PayPal with Xamarin Forms (no REST)

 Use PayPal SDK and Card IO : Android and iOS

+Binding with « PayPalAndroidSDK-2.13.1.aar » and
-Binding with "PayPalAndroidSDK-2.12.1.jar" in Xamarin.Android Version PayPal Android : 2.12.1
+« cardio.5.3.0.aar (without MIPS) » in Xamarin.Android Version PayPal
+Android : 2.13.1

-Binding with "libPayPalMobile.a" in Xamarin.iOS Version PayPal iOS : 2.12.8
+Binding with « libPayPalMobile.a » and « libCardIO.a » in Xamarin.iOS
+Version PayPal iOS : 2.13.1

+Fix some bugs with CardIO (iOS) and add the cardIO support in Android.

+Thanks.
+Happy Coding.

+:)